So what did I do?

 Here's the deal...

 If your church is looking for a new staff member, we'd love to help.
 We have expertise coupled with a ministry heart.
 We care about your church AND the potential candidates.
-We're not about filling positions, but rather about finding and getting people exactly where God wants them to be.
+We're not about filling positions but rather about finding and getting people exactly where God wants them to be.
 And we'd love to help you.
-If you're interested in finding out more, just hit reply to this email now, and let's connect.
+If you're interested in finding out more, you can schedule a quick call with one of our team members.

 And if you're a candidate that would SO love to find where God would have you for the next ministry season, start here by filling out your church staff profile.
 It's free and easy.